Vanshi17/Bhookh/README.md

 ## Challenges Faced

 1. **Navigation Issue**
-   - Unable to implement navigation to fetch data from the API on successful login and display it on the Home Screen.
+   - Unable to successfully implement navigation, which prevented transitioning from the Login Screen to the Home Screen upon successful login.

 2. **Incomplete Home Screen**
    - API integration partially completed; the Home Screen design and data display were not fully implemented.